Author Guidelines

 References

-References have a minimum of 20 books of reference, consisting of 1) the relevant ref-erences or closely related to the problems that we write, 2) reference the current published within 10 years, 3) reference written correctly according to scientific principles as well as the citation style that adapted.
+References are written using the Reference Management System such as Mendeley and Zotero application with the Chicago Manual of Style 17th Edition.
+References have a minimum of 30 references, consisting of 1) the relevant references or closely related to the problems that we write, 2) reference the current published within 10 years, 3) references written correctly according to scientific principles as well as the citation style that adapted.

 Manuscript/paper template